Why Bluetooth Audio Sounds Different on iPhone and Android

 SBC is the mandatory Bluetooth codec on Android.

-When no higher-quality codec is available, or when the connection becomes unstable, the system falls back to SBC automatically.
+When no higher-quality codec is available, or when connection becomes unstable, the system falls back to SBC automatically.

 AAC on Android Is Not Always the Same